-- Slice against the grain and serve with fig sauce.
+- Slice against the grain and serve with balsamic fig sauce (recipe below).

 For the Sauce

-- While the pork is cooking, place a saucepan over medium heat and melt butter.
+- While the pork is cooking, place a skillet over medium heat and melt butter.
 Add shallot and cook until translucent.
 Add water and balsamic vinegar.
-Heat until reduced by about half and it is noticeably thicker.
+Heat uncovered until reduced by about half and it is noticeably thicker.*